zhenkewu/CFRL/docs/source/customizations/custom_preprocessors.rst

                                                                     )
                 return xs_tilde

-On the other hand, the following preprocessor will not be compatible with CFRL because its :code:`preprocess_single_step()` does not have :code:`xtm1` and :code:`atm1` in its argument list and its :code:`preprocess_multiple_steps()` always returns only one array.
+On the other hand, the following preprocessor will not be compatible with PyCFRL because its :code:`preprocess_single_step()` does not have :code:`xtm1` and :code:`atm1` in its argument list and its :code:`preprocess_multiple_steps()` always returns only one array.